 This course introduces students to the research frontiers in economics.
 Each week, a researcher from the laboratory CREST would present a central topic of his/her research.
 Students are expected to see how researchers tackle problems using the tools and concepts developed in economics.
 Topics include traditional microeconomics, macroeconomics, and econometrics, as well as recent interdisciplinary developments such as blockchain technology, and machine learning.

-Together the ECO307 and ECO308 classes will consist of 8 two-hour lectures by Polytechnique economists presenting their own recent research work.
+Together the courses A & B will consist of 8 two-hour lectures by Polytechnique economists presenting their own recent research work.

 April 6 Julien Combe